geodonis/geodonis-server/design/access_control.md

 - user_groups: The groups for this user.
 - action: The action being done.
 - target_type: The target for the action.
 - target_id: (if applicable) An ID for the target.
-Applicable where the target is a resource or a user.
+Examples are when the target is a resource or a user.
 - target_owner: (if applicable) Only applicable to resources: the owner of the resource.
 - target_groups: (if applicable) Only applicable to resources: the groups assigned to the resource.